Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Data Mixing Agent

-We expect the sampled data mixing trajectories and the feedback from the environment to well represent the heuristic space for domain reweighting.
-We further parameterize these heuristics by training a model-based agent on these trajectories in a reinforcement learning-based paradigm.
+We expect the sampled data mixing trajectories and the feedback to well represent the heuristic space for domain reweighting.
+We parameterize these heuristics by training an agent model on these trajectories in a reinforcement learning-based paradigm.

-\paragraph{Agent Model Structure} We determine the model structure for the data mixing agent with the following principles: \begin{itemize} \item The structure should be designed to effectively model temporal sequences and support long-range interactions between data mixing distributions;
+\paragraph{Agent Model Structure} We determine the model structure for the data mixing agent with the following principles: 1) effectively model temporal sequences and support long-range interactions between distributions; 2) be lightweight to prevent unacceptable latency and computation overhead.

-\item The data mixing agent should be lightweight to enable fast, low-cost inference and prevent unacceptable latency during target model training. \end{itemize} Based on the above principles, we utilize the Transformer~\citep{vaswani2017attention} decoder architecture, which is widely applied to time series forecasting tasks~\citep{zhang2024large,li2025mira} and facilitates long-range interactions between data points with its dot-product attention mechanism.
-To ensure fast inference, we stack two layers of Transformer, followed by a linear layer and Softmax to project the representations to the action space, with merely 2.1M parameters.
+We utilize the Transformer~\citep{vaswani2017attention} decoder architecture, which is widely used in time series forecasting~\citep{zhang2024large,li2025mira} and facilitates long-range interactions between data points with dot-product attention.
+We stack two Transformer layers followed by a linear layer and Softmax to project the representations into the action space, with merely 2.1M parameters.
 Formally, at data reweighting step $t$, the agent $f$ predicts the domain distribution with the previous trajectory and environment feedback as follows: